oddlyshapeddog/Collectionbot/README.md

 Then do this:

-- Copy config.sample.txt to config.txt
+- Copy secrets.sample.txt to secrets.txt
 - Change YOUR_DISCORD_APP_ID to your app ID
 - Change NAME_OF_YOUR_DISCORD_SERVER to the name of your Discord server
 - Change CHANNEL_ID to your submit channel.
 You cna have multiple submit channels, separated by commas.